buildpacks/rfcs/text/0000-support-insecure-registries.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

-A new flag `--insecure-registry` will add to analyzer, creator, export, restor, rebaser and image tool.
+A new flag `--insecure-registry` will add to analyzer, creator, export, restorer, rebaser and image tool.